9aia/thal/pm/BACKLOG.md

 - Deal with long history on translate
 - Drawer isn't opening in front of all drawers after it's already open behind them
+- Fix listening to long messages
+- Lower every username comparison
 - Rewrite Daisy dropdowns using ArkUI components (should fix the closing on click on padding bug as well)
-- Add drawer search query params when opening drawers
 - Fix input autofocuses on navigate
 - Fix go-to-bottom button position after chat clearing
-- Lower every username comparison
-- Fix listening to long messages
 - Rewrite left joins using Query API
 - Fix DB on build pre-render
 - Avoid breaking layout in chat item when last message is too long